PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 This setting artificially raises the TTLs of records in the ANSWER section of ECS-specific answers to be at least this long.
 Setting this to a value greater than 1 technically is an RFC violation, but might improve performance a lot.
-Using a value of 0 impacts performance of TTL 0 records greatly, since it forces the recursor to contact authoritative servers each time a client requests them.
+Using a value of 0 impacts performance of TTL 0 records greatly, since it forces the recursor to contact authoritative servers every time a client requests them.
 Can be set at runtime using ``rec_control set-ecs-minimum-ttl 3600``.

 .. _setting-ecs-cache-limit-ttl: